gcarrarom/kubeconfig-cleaner-cli/README.md

   - [ ] Automated release to Chocolatey
 - [ ] Add more tests, Code coverage is laughable now ;)
 - [ ] Add undo flag...
 Life happens ¯\\\_(ツ)\_/¯
+- [x] ~~Make it easier to add changes and modules to the tool - Changed to use command group instead~~ Not worth it.